wrote/rm/documentary/index.md

 %NPM: @wrote/rm%

-`@wrote/rm` is A package to remove files and directories.
+`@wrote/rm` is a package to remove files and directories.

 ```sh
 yarn add -E @wrote/rm